soypat/go-maquina/README.md

 # go-maquina

-Create finite-state machines in Go delightfully simple.
+Create delightfully simple finite-state machines in Go.
 Inspired by [stateless](https://github.com/qmuntal/stateless).

 If you wish to build state machines that are extremely maintainable and stand the test of time you have come to the right place.